YanjieZhao96/YanjieZhao96.github.io/_pages/about.md

 In March 2024, I joined [Huazhong University of Science and Technology](https://hust.edu.cn/), where my collaborating supervisor is [Prof. Haoyu Wang](https://howiepku.github.io/).

-My research operates at the intersection of Large Language Models (LLMs), Software Engineering, and Software Security.
-I am dedicated to building intelligent tools that automate and secure the software lifecycle, particularly addressing the security and fragmentation challenges in today's cross-platform and cross-language ecosystems. **My ultimate goal is to create a more unified, efficient, and secure software development paradigm.**
+My research operates at the intersection of Large Language Models (LLMs), Software Engineering, and Software Security, with a focus on building intelligent tools that automate and secure the software lifecycle **across today's fragmented cross-platform and cross-language ecosystems**.
+I am particularly interested in **Neuro-symbolic AI** as a principled approach to advancing SE and security.
+My ultimate goal is to create a more unified, efficient, and secure software development paradigm.

 If you would like to reach me, please send an email to <a href="mailto:yanjie_zhao@hust.edu.cn">yanjie_zhao@hust.edu.cn</a> or <a href="mailto:carolzhao233@gmail.com">carolzhao233@gmail.com</a>.